arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/getting-started-ml/content.md

 ## Testing the Built-in Speech Recognition Example

 The Nicla Voice has a built-in speech recognition example: **the Alexa demo**.
 You can test this example by just powering the board after unboxing it **without flashing anything**.
-To deploy the example again to the board, after flashing your board, you must first update the NDP120 processor firmware and the speech recognition model to the latest release.
+To deploy the example again after flashing your board, you must first update the NDP120 processor firmware and the speech recognition model to the latest release.
 Follow these four steps to complete the update process:

 1. Upload the `Syntiant_upload_fw_ymodem` sketch.
 This sketch can be found in the board's built-in examples by navigating to **File -> Examples -> NDP -> Syntiant_upload_fw_ymodem**. **Remember to select the board first before navigating to the examples**.
 2. Extract [this .zip file](assets/nicla_voice_uploader_and_firmwares.zip), which contains the compiled uploaders for various operating systems, as well as the updated NDP120 processor firmware and speech recognition model.